First Chief Directorate: History of foreign intelligence in the Soviet Union

 From the beginning, foreign intelligence played an important role in Soviet foreign policy.
 In the Soviet Union, foreign intelligence was formally formed in 1920 as a foreign department of Cheka (Inostrannyj Otdiel—INO), during the Russian Civil War of 1918–1920.
 On December 19, 1918, the Russian Communist Party (Bolshevik) Central Committee Bureau decided to combine Cheka front formations and the Military Control Units, which were controlled by the Military Revolutionary Committee, and responsible for counter-intelligence activities, into one organ that was named Cheka Special Section (department).
 The head of the Special Section was Mikhail Sergeyevich Kedrov.
 The Special Section's task was to run human intelligence: to gather political and military intelligence behind enemy lines, and expose and neutralize counter-revolutionary elements in the Red Army.
 At the beginning of 1920, the Cheka Special Section had a War Information Bureau (WIB), which conducted political, military, scientific and technical intelligence in surrounding countries.
 WIB headquarters was located in Kharkiv and was divided in two sections: Western and Southern.
 Each section had six groups: registration, personal, technical, finance, law, and organization.

 WIB had its own internal stations, in Kiev and Odessa.
-The first had the so-called national section—Polish, Jewish, German, and Czech Republic.
+The first had the so-called national section—Polish, Jewish and German.

 On December 20, 1920, Felix Dzerzhinsky created the Foreign Department (Innostranny Otdel—INO), made up of the Management office (INO chief and two deputies), chancellery, agents department, visas bureau and foreign sections.
 In 1922, after the creation of the State Political Directorate (GPU) and connecting it with People's Commisariat for Internal Affairs (NKVD) of the Russian SFSR, foreign intelligence was conducted by the GPU Foreign Department, and between December 1923 and July 1934 by the Foreign Department of Joint State Political Directorate or OGPU.
 In July 1934, OGPU was reincorporated into NKVD of the Soviet Union, and renamed the Main Directorate of State Security (GUGB).
 Until October 9, 1936, INO was operated inside the GUGB organization as one of its departments.
 Then, for conspiracy purposes, People's Commissar of Internal Affairs Nikolai Yezhov, in his order #00362 had introduced a numeration of departments in the GUGB organization, hence Foreign Department or INO of the GUGB became GUGB's Department 7, and later Department 5.
 By 1941, foreign intelligence was given the highest status and it was enlarged to directorate.
 The name was changed from INO (Innostranny Otdiel) to INU—Inostrannoye Upravleniye, Foreign Directorate.
 During the following years, Soviet security and intelligence organs went through frequent organizational changes.
 From February to July 1941, foreign intelligence was the responsibility of the recently created new administration the People's Commissariat of State Security (NKGB) and was working in its structure as a 1st Directorate and, after the July 1941 organizational changes, as a 1st Directorate of the People's Commisariat for Internal Affairs (NKVD).